greenorbitspace/hub/userguide/content/en/docs/glossary/t/tsunami-early-warning.md

 ---
 title: Tsunami Early Warning
 ref: tsunami-early-warning
+weight: 1
+exported_at: '2025-06-16T15:02:58.074683+00:00'
-description: A tsunami early warning system is a set of systems and protocols designed to detect tsunamis in their early stages and alert coastal populations to evacuate or take necessary precautions to minimize loss of life and property damage.
+definition: A tsunami early warning system is a network of sensors and communication tools designed to detect and alert communities about the potential arrival of tsunami waves, enabling timely evacuation and preparedness measures to minimize loss of life and property damage.
-notion_page_id: 214d6625-c679-80c2-8194-ec6eae51a58b
-exported_at: '2025-06-16T14:22:44.314601+00:00'
 tags:
-- training
-- policies
+- infrastructure
-category:
+id: GL218
+categories:
 - Space & Technology
-id: GL218
 ---